mindpixel-labs/vsc-expressionengine/README.md

 View the full [wiki](https://github.com/mindpixel-labs/vsc-expressionengine/wiki) to learn about all the available options.

 ## Contributors Welcome!
-This package is still fairly new so if you find a bug or something that could be improved upon, please let us know or submit a PR.
+If you find a bug or something that could be improved upon, please let us know or submit a PR.
 Issues and PRs will be reviewed as soon as they can.
 Your support is very much appreciated!

 ## Pull Request Guidelines
 If you are planning to make significant changes to the code or add a major feature, please check the following first: